We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 However, if you have strict dietary needs or severe food allergies, you should consider another meal kit delivery service that caters specifically to your dietary needs.

-Blue Apron is a meal kit delivery service that offers a wide variety of appealing recipes for people with no specific dietary needs.
+Blue Apron is a meal kit delivery service that offers a wide variety of appealing recipes for people without specific dietary needs.

-Compared with other meal kit delivery services, it’s one of the least expensive options.
+Compared with other meal kit delivery services, Blue Apron’s prices fall right in the middle — not the lowest or the highest.
 However, it offers fewer options for people with strict dietary needs and preferences than some of its competitors.

-If you value the convenience offered by meal kit delivery services and don’t have any specific dietary needs, Blue Apron may be a great option for your household.
+Overall, if you value the convenience offered by meal kit delivery services and don’t have any specific dietary needs, Blue Apron could be a great option for your household.